felipealfonsog/TermNotes/README.md

 #### To Install it:
 To install Term-Notes, simply run the installer script available [here](https://github.com/felipealfonsog/TermNotes/blob/main/installer.sh).

+#### Important note when installing:
+If you can not execute the file in the terminal just do:
+´´´
+chmod +x installer.sh
+´´´

 Please note that if you encounter any issues or have suggestions, feel free to raise an issue on the [TermNotes repository](https://github.com/felipealfonsog/TermNotes/issues).
 Your feedback is invaluable!

 🌈 Thank you for joining me on this journey, and I hope Term-Notes brings value to your workflow.
 Let's continue making technology accessible and enjoyable for everyone! 🤖💙